noahehall/theBookOfNoah/0current/blockchain/ethereum/solidity/solidity.verbose.md

 - imports: the solidity compiler extracts away filesystem details to support reproducible builds on all platforms (think windows vs linux paths)
   - VFS: virutal filesystem: mapps import paths to import symbols
     - you can modify the import symbols and paths via the JSON api, e.g. to modify which symbols map to which (and where) import paths

+### data types

+- division on integers always results in an integer (solidity rounds down)

 ## algorithms & strategies